-The Board has also determined that Ms. Clark, an independent director since January 2014 and the Chairperson of our Audit Committee since February 2015, Mr. Textor, an independent director since May 2001 and the Chairman of our Audit Committee from May 2001 until February 2015, and Mr. Gaut, an independent director since October 2017, each (1) have accounting or related financial management expertise in accordance with the requirements of the NYSE and (2) are an "audit committee financial expert" (as defined in the SEC rules) because each has the following attributes: (A) an understanding of generally accepted accounting principles in the United States of America ("GAAP") and financial statements; (B) the ability to assess the general application of such principles in connection with the accounting for estimates, accruals and reserves; (C) experience analyzing and evaluating financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of accounting issues that can reasonably be expected to be raised by our financial statements; (D) an understanding of internal controls over financial reporting; and (E) an understanding of audit committee functions.
+The Board has also determined that Mr. Gaut, an independent director since October 2017 and the Chairman of our Audit Committee since February 2022, Ms. Clark, an independent director since January 2014 and the Chairperson of our Audit Committee from February 2015 until February 2022, Mr. Textor, an independent director since May 2001 and the Chairman of our Audit Committee from May 2001 until February 2015, and Mr. Kerr, an independent director since October 2020, each (1) have accounting or related financial management expertise in accordance with the requirements of the NYSE and (2) are an "audit committee financial expert" (as defined in the SEC rules) because each has the following attributes: (A) an understanding of generally accepted accounting principles in the United States of America ("GAAP") and financial statements; (B) the ability to assess the general application of such principles in connection with the accounting for estimates, accruals and reserves; (C) experience analyzing and evaluating financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of accounting issues that can reasonably be expected to be raised by our financial statements; (D) an understanding of internal controls over financial reporting; and (E) an understanding of audit committee functions.
 Each of Ms. Clark and Messrs.
-Textor and Gaut has acquired these attributes by means of having held various positions that provided relevant experience, as described in each director's biographical information under "Item 1.
-Election of Directors" below, and, in the case of Mr. Textor, by further having served as Chairman of our Audit Committee from May 2001 until February 2015.
+Gaut, Textor and Kerr has acquired these attributes by means of having held various positions that provided relevant experience, as described in each director's biographical information under "Item 1.
+Election of Directors" below, and, in the case of Ms. Clark, by further having served as Chairperson of our Audit Committee from February 2015 until February 2022 and Mr. Textor, by further having served as Chairman of our Audit Committee from May 2001 until February 2015.

-The Audit Committee has sole and direct authority, at its discretion and at our expense, to appoint, compensate, oversee, evaluate and terminate our independent auditors and any other registered public accounting firms engaged to perform audit, review or attest services for EOG, and to review, as it deems appropriate, the scope of our annual audits, our accounting policies and reporting practices, our system of internal controls, our compliance with policies regarding business conduct and ethics and other matters.
-In addition, the Audit Committee has the authority, at its discretion and at our expense, to retain special legal, accounting or other advisors to advise the Audit Committee.
+The Audit Committee has sole and direct authority, at its discretion and at our expense, to appoint, compensate, oversee, evaluate and terminate our independent auditors and any other registered public accounting firms engaged to perform audit, review or attest services for EOG, and to review, as it deems appropriate, the scope of our annual audits, our accounting policies and reporting practices and our system of internal controls.
+In addition, the Audit Committee provides oversight of our guidelines and policies with respect to business conduct and ethics, risk assessment and risk management (including cybersecurity risks, as further discussed above under "Board's Role in Risk Oversight").
+Further the Audit Committee has the authority, at its discretion and at our expense, to retain special legal, accounting or other advisors to advise the Audit Committee.
 The Audit Committee also reviews and approves the annual Report of the Audit Committee that is included in this proxy statement.

-The Audit Committee held seven meetings during the year ended December 31, 2021 and is currently comprised of Mses.
-Clark (Chairperson) and Robertson and Messrs.
-Crisp, Daniels, Day, Gaut, Kerr and Textor.
+The Audit Committee held eight meetings during the year ended December 31, 2022 and is currently comprised of Messrs.
+Gaut (Chairman), Crisp, Daniels, Day, Kerr and Textor and Mses.
+Clark, Dugle and Robertson.